UniversalDependencies/docs/validation.md

 [Tree number 38 on line 834]: Mismatch between the text attribute and the FORM field.
 Form is 'iisrailteanii' but text is 'israilteanii....'
 [Tree number 38 on line 834]: Mismatch between the text attribute and the FORM field.
 Form is '.' but text is 'israilteanii....'
 [Line                   867]: Extra characters at the end of the text attribute, not accounted for in the FORM fields: 'israilteanii.'
-[Line                   1105]: SpaceAfter=No is missing in the MISC field of node #5 because the text is 'ei, iaca îngerul Dom[...]'
-[Line                   1105]: SpaceAfter=No is missing in the MISC field of node #15 because the text is 'Iosif, zicînd: Scoal[...]'
-[Line                   1105]: SpaceAfter=No is missing in the MISC field of node #17 because the text is 'zicînd: Scoală şi ia[...]'
-[Line                   1105]: SpaceAfter=No is missing in the MISC field of node #37 because the text is 'ţie, că va să caute [...]'
-[Line                   1105]: SpaceAfter=No is missing in the MISC field of node #46 because the text is 'să-l piarză.'
-[Line                   1105]: SpaceAfter=No is missing in the MISC field of node #48 because the text is 'piarză.'
 [Tree number 59 on line 1436]: Mismatch between the text attribute and the FORM field.
 Form is 'pocăinţei' but text is 'pocăinței....'
 [Tree number 59 on line 1436]: Mismatch between the text attribute and the FORM field.
 Form is '.' but text is 'pocăinței....'
 [Line                   1439]: Extra characters at the end of the text attribute, not accounted for in the FORM fields: 'pocăinței.'